Creative Christmas Flower Arrangements

 Red RosesAlternate with the lilies

-Fir SprigsFill empty spaces
+Fir SprigsFill any empty spaces

 5. Mini Christmas Tree Floral Design